 Padrón (if you changed your address).
 Original and copy, issued within the last 3 months.

-In case you are not informed by the police on how to pick up your new TIE, you will be able to pick up your card by booking an appointment here.
+In the case the police don't inform you about how to pick up your new TIE, you will be able to pick up your card by booking an appointment here.
 Select the province where you live and the option “Policia-Recogida Tarjeta de Identidad de Extranjero” -Trámites Cuerpo Nacional de Policía tab-.

-The new TIE will be valid for a period of 5 years.
-You will be able to leave Spain up to 6 months before losing your residency rights.
-After its validity is expired, it will be renewed to a permanent-type permit, which will have to be renewed every 10 years.
+The new TIE will be valid for a period of 5 years. and you will be allowed to leave Spain up to 6 months per year without losing your residency.
+After its validity is expired, it can be renewed to a permanent-type permit, which will have its validity extended to 10 years, and your allowed leave will be extended to 5 years.